nerdvegas/gitch/README.md

 # gitch

-Gitch syncs github release notes up with your project's CHANGELOG.md. _How_ you create your changelog is of no interest to gitch.
+Gitch syncs github release notes with your project's CHANGELOG.md. _How_ you create your changelog is of no interest to gitch.

 # Install